tranvansang/express-transformer/README.md

 The transformation chain is also a connect-like middleware, and can be placed in the handler parameter in express (e.g. `app.use(chain)``).

 A transformation/validation can be appended to a transformation chain by calling `chain.<method>`.
-Basically, the library only defines two methods in a transformation chain, namely `.message()` and `.transform()`.
+Actually, the library only defines only one method in the transformation chain's prototype, namely `.message()`.

-`addTransformerPlugin` is used to add custom methods as transformers/validators.
+All other methods are added using `addTransformerPlugin`.

 Initially, the library adds various plugins for uses, in advance.
-Such as: `.isEmail`, `.exists`, `.defaultValue`, `.toInt`, ...
+Such as: `.transform`, `.isEmail`, `.exists`, `.defaultValue`, `.toInt`, ...
 Check the Plugins section below for more information.

-All methods from any transformation chain, including the methods defined by plugins and the default basic methods (`.message()`, `.transform()`), always return the chain itself.
+All methods from any transformation chain, including the methods defined by plugins and the internally implemented method (`.message()`), always return the chain itself.
-It is possible and recommended adding transformations to the chain by **chain**ing method calls.
+It is possible and highly recommended adding transformations to the chain by **chain**ing method calls.
 For example: `chain.exists().isEmail().transform(emailToUser).message('Email not found')`

 # API references